 It is never too early to start saving.
 New York City is one of the greatest cities in the United States (arguably globally).
 But it’s also one of the most expensive places to buy an apartment for first-time buyers.
 Sales prices are high when you purchase a condo or co-op in NYC.

-There are a plethora of national and local first-time homebuyers program options in NYC.
-However, most of them are very hard to qualify for and enable you to purchase with a lower down payment.Here is an overview of the various home buying programs New Yorkers have and explain how you can save money on your purchase:
+There are several national and local first-time homebuyers program options.
+However, most are very hard to qualify for and enable you to purchase with a lower down payment.Here is an overview of the various home-buying programs New Yorkers have and explain how you can save money on your purchase:

 This allows you to discover more properties and increases your probability of finding “the one.”
 You can start searching with your customized property feed.

-Keep in mind, the listing agent represents the seller, may not be loyal to you, and may advance interests adverse to yours.
+Remember that the listing agent represents the seller, may not be loyal to you, and may advance interests adverse to yours.

 NestApple is a real estate technology company on a mission to save people money when they buy a home.
-Buyers in NYC can receive a commission rebate of up to 2% of your purchase price.
+First-time home Buyers in NYC can receive a commission rebate of up to 2% of their purchase price.